-- All members of the Lakeside community are expected to be honest in all communications.
-Most important, individuals are expected to be honest and forthcoming about their own actions.
-We also encourage members of the community to be responsive to specific inquiries about incidents or events about which they may have knowledge. - Students in grades 5-11 are expected to be on campus at all times during the school day unless they have written permission from their parents/guardians and have signed out in the divisional office.
-Seniors have the privilege of leaving the school grounds when they have no academic obligations or appointments to meet.
-Seniors are expected to be on campus enough to take a reasonable part in the life of the school.
-Students in all grades are expected to attend all their scheduled classes and meet all appointments.
+- Students in grades 5-11 are expected to be on campus at all times during the school day unless they have written permission from their parents/guardians and have signed out in the divisional office. - Twelfth-grade students have the privilege of leaving the school grounds when they have no academic obligations or appointments to meet; and are expected to be on campus enough to take a reasonable part in the life of the school.